Email A/B Testing

 How is the Winner Determined?

 The winning email is decided by looking at the number of emails opened and also the number of interactions with the email.
 The two emails are given a score.
-One point is awarded for each contact to email open the email, one point for each person to click a link, and one point for each social share.
+One point is awarded for each contact that opens the email, one point for each person that clicks a link, and one point for each social share.